-It’s a rosy future for companies that take advantage of what strategic data management can do.
-But the specter of needing a bunch of people handling hardware on-premises continues to make organizations hesitant to move forward with a new data strategy because of the cost implications.
+It’s a rosy future for companies who take advantage of what strategic data management can do.
+But the specter of needing a team of people handling on-premises hardware continues to make organizations hesitant to move forward with a new data strategy because of the cost implications.

 1. Compare the dollars and cents

 In 2012 I conducted a study that compared the cost of managing data with traditional data warehousing assets, such as Oracle, to the cost of managing that same data with an open-source software framework, such as Hadoop.
 At the end of the day, including a 60% discount off list price for the hardware and software licenses for Oracle, the cost to manage 1 terabyte in a 16 terabyte configuration with traditional assets was $26,000 per terabyte compared to $400 per terabyte with an open-source framework.

 The reason there wasn’t a mass exodus in 2012 from Oracle to Hadoop was because you have to consider the total cost of ownership.
 You have to ask, “Does my organization have the skills to manage this new technology environment?
 Is my existing Business Objects universe investment compatible with the back end?”
 In 2012, the answer was no.

 Today, you can connect your existing Business Objects universe investment to Hadoop on the back end.
 Then, take all that data out of Oracle, expose it through HIVE tables where it can be accessed, and enable the environment to perform even faster than it can perform in Oracle for pennies on the dollar.
 Pennies!
 Why wouldn’t you do that?

 Its goes something like this, “Well, if my competitor is running their data warehouse for $4 million a year on a legacy technology stack, and I can 'lift and shift' my data warehouse to a technology stack that I can run for $40,000 a year, who’s going to gain a competitive advantage?”

 4. Assess the value of a 360-degree view of your customer